stamby/md-to-html/README.md

 **To fix**

- - Not working well when lists of a different type are nested together.
+ - Not working well when numbered and unnumbered are nested together.

 **Limitations**